vivekjag1/vivekjag1/README.md

 My name is Vivek Jagadeesh, and I am a junior majoring in Computer Science at Worcester Polytechnic Institute in Worcester, Massachusetts.

-My projects mainly focus on Web Development and Machine Learning, and are open-source.
+My projects mainly focus on Web Development and Machine Learning, and are all open-source.
 Below is a description of select projects:
 - vivekjag1/BrighamWomens-CS3733 is the project repository for WPI CS3733 Software Engineering.
 It is a Node.js application for Brigham and Women's Hospital in Boston, Massachusetts.
 At the time of writing, the website is publicly available at https://brighamwomens.com, and can be run by using the <code>yarn run dev</code> script in the project, and then navigating to http://localhost:3000.
 - vivekjag1/portfolioWebsite is the repository for my portfolio website at https://vivekjagadeesh.com.
 The project can be run locally using <code> npm run dev </code> and then navigating to http://localhost:80.
 - vivekjag1/TACompanion is the repository for TACompanion - an application for CS Teaching Assistants (full description in repo. readme).
 The project can be run locally using <code>npm run dev </code> and then navigating to http://localhost:3000